keymung/3820-6820-lab4-starter/README.md

 ## Running the deploy-everything.yml playbook

-To run all tasks and associate roles (and tasks within those roles):
+**Navigate to the cloned directory to make it easier to run playbook or else specify correct paths to files.** To run all tasks and associated roles (and tasks within those roles):
-`ansible-playbook deploy-everything.yml -i my_inventory`
+`ansible-playbook deploy-everything.yml -i my_inventory` (*this is the only step required for assignment*)

-To run only a tagged task
-`ansible-playbook deploy-everything.yml -i my_inventory --tags "common_configuration"` for example to run the task with the tag "common_configuration" (see deploy-everything.yml playbook)
+To run only a tagged task: `ansible-playbook deploy-everything.yml -i my_inventory --tags "common_configuration"`, for example, to run the task with the tag "common_configuration" (see deploy-everything.yml playbook for other tags.)